nsfinkelstein/blog/content/posts/2023-03-19-google-maps-effect.md

 to develop.
 I suspect that using the current generation of models &mdash; trained on a different task, without consideration of this use &mdash; will hurt our relationship to our work, in the same way Google maps has shallowed our relationship to navigating and understanding our surroundings.
-Until these tools get better, and more targeted, it's worth being cautious.
+Until these tools get better, it's worth being cautious.